Flamboyant Puerto Rican astrologer Walter Mercado dies at 88

-SAN JUAN, Puerto Rico (AP) — Walter Mercado, a flamboyant astrologer and television personality whose daily TV appearances entertained many across Latin America for more than a decade, has died.
+SAN JUAN, Puerto Rico (AP) — Walter Mercado, a flamboyant astrologer and television personality whose daily TV appearances entertained many across Latin America and the U.S. for more than a decade, has died.
 He was 88.

 Hospital spokeswoman Sofía Luquis told The Associated Press on Sunday that Mercado died from kidney failure at the Auxilio Mutuo Hospital in San Juan late Saturday.

-She was not authorized to release more details, including how many days he had been hospitalized and whether he had moved back to Puerto Rico from South Florida.
+He had been living in the suburb of Cupey and had spent several days in the hospital before his death.

+“He is one of those people who used his celebrity and power to reach millions in order to inspire people with good messages,” said Aida Levitan, who helped organize an exhibition in August at the HistoryMiami museum to honor Mercado.

+She said hundreds of people showed up and wanted to meet him and take pictures, and he agreed to it all.

 Mercado was born in Ponce, one of Puerto Rico’s largest cities.
 He worked briefly for TV stations based in the U.S. Caribbean territory before moving to South Florida.